gaelccc/pyRTX/README.md

 To verify the succesful outcome of the installation process, from the `tests` folder run `bash run_tests.sh`

-Several examples are provided in the examples folder.
-See the README.txt in the examples folder for a description of the various examples.

-## Quickstart and installation testing
+# Quickstart and installation testing
 Download the data required for running the examples running in the `examples` folder:

 `python download_lro_kernels.py`